Overview

 Why is it important?

-On average, most innovations and evidence-based practices do not make it into use and for those that do, the average time it takes to go into practice is 17 years (1).
+On average, most innovations and evidence-based practices do not make it into use; for those that do, the average time it takes to go into practice is 17 years (1).
 Dissemination and Implementation (D&I) science offers a way to help bridge the gap between science and practice by looking at how interventions can be used in real-world settings and evaluates how these interventions are put into practice (2).

-What is dissemination?
+What is Dissemination & Implementation?

-Learn more about D&I Science by clicking here.
+Learn more about D&I Science here!

 Who Is Eligible?